If you want to simplify your closet (and your life), consider Project 333.

 Even almost a decade later, I’m still amazed (and proud) that something so simple is so powerful.

 When I started the challenge in 2010, I never thought it would be anything other than a fun experiment.
 Since then, it’s taken on a life of its own.
 It’s even become a book!
-Project 333, The Minimalist Fashion Challenge that Proves Less Really is So Much More is coming out on 3-3-20.
-If you do pre-order, please save your receipt because I’ll be announcing some really good resources and opportunities that come along with your book order.
+Project 333, The Minimalist Fashion Challenge that Proves Less Really is So Much More is available now.

 Project 333: Q & A to Help You Simplify Your Closet